mahmoudimus/ac/docs/public/guides/getting-started.md

 ## What's next?

-This tutorial taught you the basic architecture of a Connect add-on.
+So far, you've learned the basic architecture of a Connect add-on.
 The next step is to add some functionality and handle [authentication](../concepts/authentication.html).

 You can add functionality using the [Atlassian REST APIs](https://developer.atlassian.com/x/K4BpAQ).
 [Authentication](../concepts/authentication.html) manages the handshake between your app and the Atlassian host application.
 You can also read about our [security concepts](../concepts/security.html) for more information.